Credit by Exam

 A: Yes, you may take the exam after you have dropped the course.

 A: Possibly.
-Officially enrolled students who believe they are proficient in the material of an undergraduate course may request that the offering department provide an appropriate opportunity for credit by examination (Student rule 8.4.12).
-See Student Rule 8.4 for additional details on rules governing credit by exam.
+Officially enrolled students who believe they are proficient in the material of an undergraduate course may request that the offering department provide an appropriate opportunity for credit by examination (Student Rule 8.5.12).

 See Student Rule 8.5 for additional details on rules governing credit by exam: